Robotic telescope: Smart telescopes

 A newer introduction to the consumer market are smart telescopes.
-They are self contained robotic astronomical imaging devices that combine a small (50mm to 114mm in diameter) telescope and mount with pre-packaged software designed for astrophotography of deep-sky objects.
+They are self contained robotic astronomical imaging devices that combine a 24mm to 152mm aperture telescope and an altazimuth mount with pre-packaged software designed for astrophotography of deep-sky objects.
 They use GPS data and automatic star pattern recognition (plate solving) to find out where they are pointed.
 They have no optical system that allows the user to directly view astronomical objects and instead send an image captured over time via image stacking to a built in digital display (usually shaped like a conventional eyepiece), or to a smartphone or tablet.
 They come with a database of pre-programmed objects, per-determined imaging routines, and Mobile app software that allows the end user to begin astrophotography as soon as the telescope is set up.
 They can be operated remotely and are able to collect a series of images unattended.
 They can automate various techniques of astrophotography, including "lucky imaging" and "speckle imaging".
-The design of the imaging system, combined with relatively small optics, are not optimal for imaging planets or the Moon.
+The design of the imaging system, combined with relatively short focal lengths and small optics, are not optimal for imaging planets or the Moon.
 Examples include models Seestar and Dwarf, and from the French companies Unistellar and Vaonis.

-List of Robotic Telescopes
+List of robotic telescopes

 See below for further information on these professional robotic telescopes: